-No. You should never wear your watch in the shower.
-The combination of hot water and soap or shampoo can over time degrade the rubber gaskets that keep your watch’s water resistance.
-This will reduce the water resistance rating of your watch over time and require more frequent watch services.
+No, you should never wear your watch in the shower.
+The combination of hot water and soap or shampoo will degrade the rubber gaskets that keep your watch’s water resistance over time.
+This will reduce your watch’s water resistance rating, and require more frequent watch servicing or repair.
 Even a watch that’s completely waterproof, like a dive watch, can be damaged by wearing it in the shower.

 Why You Shouldn’t Shower With Your Watch